eltociear/Autogrammer/README.md

 By leveraging grammars, Autogrammer ensures that an LLM generates output adhering to specific structures and syntax, even with smaller models.

-some use cases Autogrammer could be used for:
+## Use Cases

-- live code generation in the browser
+- 💻 Live code generation in the browser
-- natural language to SQL conversion
+- 🗣️ Natural language to SQL conversion
-- generating visualizations from text descriptions
+- 🎇 Generating visualizations from text descriptions
-- offline or privacy-focused scenarios.
+- 🌳 Offline apps
+- 🕵️ When you want your data staying private

 Key features: